 Step 3: Use these times as a guide, not a rulebook.

 Don’t be afraid to change things around if your plans change.
 Maybe you finish your study early and have more time for TV.
 Or maybe you find yourself needing some more time to study.
 Just change the schedule a little bit!

 Look after yourself

 Understand that no one can study all day every day and that it’s not going to help you get good grades.
 Keep in touch with yourself and how you are feeling.
 Feeling burnt out and not ready to study?
 Take the day off and see if you can squeeze in the study on another day.
 Feeling very productive one day?
 Do tomorrow’s work as well so that you can have an off day!
-One of the most important study habits is to learn how to look after yourself first and your grades second.
+One of the most important effective study habits is to learn how to look after yourself first and your grades second.